nasa/fprime/docs/UsersGuide/guide.md

 See: [F´ GDS](./gds/gds-introduction.md)

-The F′ user experience is intended to be an out-of-box ready to use ground data system (GDS) solution than can easily run on Linux, MaC OSX, or Windows platforms without any mission specific tailoring.
+The F′ user experience is intended to be an out-of-box ready to use ground data system (GDS) solution than can easily run on Linux, Mac OSX, or Windows platforms without any mission specific tailoring.
 The GDS provides an end-user graphical user interface (GUI) tool and an integration test application programming interface (API) to enable integration testing and quick-look telemetry monitoring.